UniMath/agda-unimath/src/category-theory/large-function-precategories.lagda.md

 Given a type `I` and a
-[large precategory](category-theory.large-precategories.md) `C`, the **large function pre-category** `Cᴵ` consists of `I`-indexed families of objects of `C` and `I`-indexed familis of morphisms between them.
+[large precategory](category-theory.large-precategories.md) `C`, the **large function pre-category** `Cᴵ` consists of `I`-indexed families of objects of `C` and `I`-indexed families of morphisms between them.

 ## Definition